Eduworks/eduworks-common/README.md

 eduworks-common
 ===============

-eduworks-common is a Java library to assist developers by providing data structures and classes for common tasks that are found in the Eduworks repitoire.
+eduworks-common is a Java library to assist developers by providing data structures and classes for common tasks that are found in the Eduworks repertoire.

 It provides: